Coronavirus and your investment

-You will still be able to acquire existing loans sold by other investors in the C risk market if you invest in Core and D and E risk markets if you invest in Plus.
+You will still be able to acquire existing loans sold by other investors that would have fallen into our older C risk market categorisation if you invest in Core and D and E risk markets if you invest in Plus.
 The price you purchase these loans for will be adjusted to make sure they are bought at the latest market rate.

 Keeping your finances safe